StarHub: Mobile services

 On 7 March 2013, StarHub became the first telecommunications company in Singapore to offer High Definition (HD) Voice.
 Over a year later, the company launched 4G Voice over LTE services.
 Both technologies enhance mobile call experience by improving speech clarity and reducing background noise.

 In September 2015, StarHub was ranked world's fastest 4G network by independent mobile coverage checker OpenSignal.
 Five months later, OpenSignal reported that according to its study, Singapore is the fastest country with LTE.
 Singapore's StarHub and Singtel as well as Canada's SaskTel tied in the world's fastest operator category.

 As of the second quarter of 2016, StarHub's 4G outdoor coverage was at 99.69%.
 In comparison, Singtel's coverage was at 99.95% coverage and M1's at 99.29%.

 In November 2016, StarHub and Vodafone renewed their partnership agreement for Singapore for a further three years.
 The partnership was formed in 2012 to offer innovative mobile services to enterprise customers.

-On 1 December 2016, StarHub rolled out a travel data plan allowing 2GB or 3GB use over 30 days across all mobile networks in nine Asia-Pacific destinations.
+On 1 December 2016, StarHub rolled out a travel data plan allowing 2 GB or 3 GB use over 30 days across all mobile networks in nine Asia-Pacific destinations.

 In January 2017, StarHub switched embedded SIM (eSIM) on its 4G network to support devices that come without a physical SIM.
 The Samsung Gear S3 Frontier (LTE) is the first eSIM wearable to be made available in Singapore.